 These days, many of us have a potential augmentative alternative communication (AAC) device right in our pocket.
-Mobile devices such as smartphones and tablets are easy to use and transport, and are socially accepted as a normal device to carry – making them a great option for an AAC device.
+Mobile devices, such as smartphones and tablets are easy to use and transport.
+They are also socially accepted as a standard device to carry – making them an excellent option for an AAC device.
 There are plenty of apps available – some at no to little cost – that can turn any mobile device into an AAC device or aid adults with a variety of special needs or disabilities in numerous ways – from fine motor skills practice to staying on schedule.
 Many of these available apps also have free lite versions or free trial periods that allow the user to test them out before deciding which is right for them.

 Some of the best apps for adults with special needs are below:

 Abilipad by Appy Therapy – Abilipad, aka “the WRITE TOOL for the iPad,” was developed by an occupational therapist to facilitate writing.
 The Keyboard Creator lets one design keyboards using letters, words, sentences, or pictures with custom key sizes, fonts, colors and audio recordings.
 The notepad offers word prediction to assist with spelling and to reduce keystrokes, as well as text-to-speech that allows one to hear what was written in order to correct spelling and grammatical errors.

 Capti Voice by Charmtech Labs LLC – Capti Narrator is an assistive technology app that allows users to browse the web and add content to a playlist to be read aloud.
 Originally designed for individuals with visual impairments, the app is now being used by anyone who enjoys the convenience of collecting web content to be read aloud at a later time.
 Creator Yevgen Borodin describes this app as providing “freedom from the screen”.